The Public-Private Partnership Law Review: Thailand

 iii Distribution of risk

-Under the New PPP Act, PPP projects must show an understanding of the allocation of risks, and remunerative benefits to private parties must be made in a fair manner, having regard to the achievement of the partnership project and the value of the operations of the project.
-Moreover, the feasibility study report to be prepared as a part of the project submission is required to include the risks involved in the project, with an indication of the risks, consideration of risk opportunities, potential impacts from the occurrence of risks and methods for the management of risks.
+Under the New PPP Act, PPP projects must show an understanding of the allocation of risks, and remunerative benefits to private parties must be made in a fair manner, having regard to the achievement of the partnership project and the value of the operation of the project.
+Moreover, the feasibility study report to be prepared as a part of the project submission is required to include the risks involved in the project, with an indication of the risks, consideration of risk opportunities, potential impacts from the occurrence of risks, and methods for the management of risks.

 iv Adjustment and revision

-When a partnership project has been signed, the minister of the responsible ministry must appoint a supervisory committee consisting of a representative of the responsible ministry, being a government official in an agency of the responsible ministry other than the project-handling agency having a rank not lower than that of a primary-level executive, as chairperson, a representative of the Office of the Attorney-General and a representative of the Office, as members, and one representative of the project-handling agency as a member and secretary.
+When a partnership project contract has been signed, the minister of the responsible ministry must appoint a supervisory committee consisting of a representative of the responsible ministry, being a government official in an agency of the responsible ministry other than the project-handling agency having a rank not lower than that of a primary-level executive, as chairperson, a representative of the Office of the Attorney-General and a representative of the Office, as members, and one representative of the project-handling agency as a member and the secretary.
 The supervisory committee has the duties and powers to:

 - monitor the partnership project to ensure its operation as specified in the PPP contract;